FAIMS/burial-mounds-web/README.md

 This section will explain the structure of the project and describe the top-level folders for the project:

-- _assets_ folder contain the CSS, Javascript used in the project and also images that are used for the site such as the logo and default images for records.
+- _assets_ folder contain the CSS, Javascript used in the project and also images that are used for the site such as the logo and default images for `records`.
 - *\_data* contains the configuration YAML files for the project.
 - *\_images* folder contains the images used in the site.
 - *\_import* contains scripts to generate `record pages` from a CSV and link images to the associated `record page`.